ArtCenter1/omnitrade-terminal/project_management/current_phase.md

 This foundational work will enable secure integration between user accounts and external exchanges, supporting future trading and data features.

-**For Binance Testnet Integration**: Begin implementing the configuration and authentication components as outlined in Phase 1 of the integration plan.
+**For Binance Testnet Integration**: Implement order placement testing as outlined in the Next Steps section of the master plan.
+This is the next priority after successfully completing the authentication and connection testing.

 ---